ninjaframework/ninja/ninja-core/src/site/markdown/documentation/the_stack.md

 Therefore Ninja is made up of libraries that deliver everything.
 From Html, Json and Xml rendering and parsing to management of different environments, database persistence, testing and much more.

-Here is a tiny overview:
+Here is a overview:

 Frontend
 --------
 - Html rendering (Freemaker)
 - Json rendering / parsing (Jackson)
-- Xml rendering / parsing (Jackson
+- Xml rendering / parsing (Jackson)

 Stateful restful
 ----------------